Inventory forecasting to prepare for the rainy days

 What is inventory forecasting?

-There are numerous methods for forecasting inventory, ranging from simple heuristic models to complex statistical and machine learning algorithms.
+There are multiple methods for forecasting inventory, ranging from simple heuristic models to complex statistical and machine learning algorithms.
 These methods can be broadly categorized into qualitative and quantitative approaches.

 Qualitative methods often rely on expert judgment and market research, while quantitative methods use historical data to predict future trends.
 Each method has its unique strengths and weaknesses, and the choice of method can significantly impact the accuracy of the forecasts and the efficiency of inventory management.

 In the following sections, we’ll explore these methods in more detail, discussing how they work and when they are most effectively applied.
-This understanding will equip businesses to make informed decisions about inventory management, ultimately contributing to better customer satisfaction and financial performance.
+Understanding this will equip businesses to make informed decisions about inventory management, ultimately contributing to better customer satisfaction and financial performance.

 The goal of inventory forecasting